appacitive/builder-docs/server/javascript/data-store/guides.md

 ## Deleting Object

-Deleting is provided via the `del` method (`delete` is a keyword in javascript apparently o_O).
+Deleting is provided via the `destroy` method .
 Lets say we've had enough of John Doe and want to remove him from the server, here's what we'd do.
 ```javascript
 player.destroy().then(function(obj) {
   alert('Deleted successfully');